 While the definition of “portable” has progressed a lot over the past 40 years, the recognition that technology would uncouple work and location—challenging the foundations and certainties of 20th-century society in the process—has been clear for decades.
 Every generation has thinkers and tinkerers who dream of connecting seamlessly across borders, locations, and time zones—and some go the extra mile to articulate what that world might look like.

-The first digital nomad
+1983.
+Steven K. Roberts, the first digital nomad

 In the mid-2000s, the rise of co-working spaces played a crucial role in the growth of digital nomadism.
 These shared workspaces provided a professional environment for remote workers, fostering collaboration and community.
 Co-working spaces became hubs for digital nomads, offering them a place to connect, network, and share ideas with like-minded individuals.